How to engage your class with questioning

 Build on your students' answers by asking follow up questions, allowing them to elaborate on their answers with further prompting will support the children in their understanding of the question and also give them a chance to explain possibly unexpected responses.

 Using effective questioning in your classroom is really important.
-For a more detailed video on Effective Questioning Techniques please watch this free training video.
+For a more detailed video on Effective Questioning Techniques please watch this training video.